-Due to the randomness of allocation in the transition algorithms, even though the same parameter set drives the operation of the cell heuristics each time the model is run, distinctly different simulations results will be produced.
-Three such simulations which differ but are the best of many that we have run, are shown in Fig. 5.
+Due to the randomness of allocation in the DINAMICA transition algorithms, even though the same DINAMICA parameters set drives the operation of the cell heuristics each time the model is run, distinctly different simulations results will be produced.
+Three such simulations which differ but are the best of many that we have run, are shown in Figure 5.
 The patcher algorithm proved to be greatly suited to simulating residential settlements disconnected from the main urban agglomeration.
-Nevertheless, the shapes of these settlements do not strictly coincide with those observed in 1988.
+Nevertheless, the shapes of these settlements do not strictly coincide with those observed in the reality of 1988.
 This is partly because the mechanics of property subdivision and the kind of geometric constraints that govern development are not accounted for in the model.
-As Fig. 5 implies, the service corridors were modeled very accurately in all simulations, while the zones of
+As Figure 5 implies, the services corridors were modeled very accurately in all simulations, while the zones of industrial use were also considerably well detected in all of the three simulation results.
+Shifts from non-urban areas to residential use represented the most challenging category of land use transition in these modeling experiments.
+The reasons for the difficulties in detecting their shapes have just been noted but it is worth remarking that 65% of these types of transition occur through the expander algorithm.
+An evident shortcoming of this algorithm which is being tackled at present by the CSR-UFMG team lies in the fact that after the random selection of a seed cell for transition, all neighboring cells are subject to transition and this is too blunt an instrument to accurately mirror the prioritization of development in real situations.